legendPerceptor/discord-bot-course/readme.md

 `.nvmrc` is a Node.js version control configuration that is used by NVM.
 You can use `nvm use` to select the node version configured in this project.

+## Recommended VSCode Extensions for Development

+1. Error Lens (shows the ESLint errors inline instead of just a red underline).
+2. ESLint (for finding Javascript/Typescript problems).
+3. indent-rainbow (for more colorful and obvious indentation in code).
+4. Prettier (to format the code with customizable options).
+5. Material Theme Icons (The files will have a small icon next to it in the side bar).

 ## Deploy the app with docker

 We can directly use the docker compose file to ease the control: